 - Publish news that people want to read.
 People love celebrities, people care about themselves.
-You will see a lot of content featuring celebrities and different health concerns.
+You will see a lot of content featuring celebrities and different health concerns on The Daily Mail.
+You have to find a topic that not only you care and know a lot about, but a people want to engage with as well.

 - Focus on good stories, particularly human stories.
 Majority of Daily Mail stories is focused on people.
 Celebrities and non-celebrities in a wide range of different life experiences.
-Everyone can find something to relate to.
+Everyone can find something to relate to when the story is about real people.
+Try and feature real people in your content as much as possible.
+Influencers, others in your industry, do featured profiles, do interviews.

 - Go global.
 Despite Daily Mail being a British newspaper, their website targets global audience.
-Thinking of domestic audiences and limiting your own blog on the Internet will not get you far in terms of traffic.
+They are born global.
+Thinking of domestic audiences and limiting your own blog on the Internet will not get you far in terms of traffic, make sure to include as many people as possible in your target group.

 - Keep the design simple.
 Your visitors should not have to spend a lot of time working out how your site works.
 Keep it simple, Stupid!